null

 Who are Migrant Workers?

 Migrant workers seek temporary or seasonal work in agricultural, fishing, or related industries, including food processing.
 They follow the growing seasons across the country and are largely responsible for the cultivation and harvesting of fruits, vegetables, and many other food products.
-Many migrant workers have an average income below the national poverty line.
 While many migrant families consider California to be their home base, others come from different states and countries.

 Migrant children may come from large families with inadequate living space and low incomes and are susceptible to poor nutrition, housing, and sanitary conditions.
 They may have limited English skills and may experience limited success in school.
 These problems, combined with irregular school attendance, often lead to low academic performance, including accumulating sufficient units for graduation, which leads to many migrant students dropping out of school in their teens.